In this article

 In most cases, the only way to prove that alcohol is no longer in a person’s system is through a chemical test.
 Alcohol metabolites in blood, urine, saliva, sweat, hair, and breath remain in the body for up to 80 hours after your last drink, depending on how much was consumed and the test administered.

-To understand how long alcohol stays in your system, you need to consider how long before a test will no longer detect the presence of alcohol.
 The average drug testing or alcohol test shows alcohol's presence approximately two to 24 hours after consuming a drink.
 But different urine tests and other types of tests have additional detection capabilities.
 For example:

 Alcohol stays in the urine for 12 to 72 hours, depending on how recently and how much you drank.